gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

-to distinguish our use of the term "data" from its more colloquial^[You will more typically hear "data is" but that more often refers to information, sometimes even statistical summaries of data sets, than to observations collected as part of a study, suggesting the confusion of this term in the general public.
+to distinguish our use of the term "data" from its more colloquial^[You will more typically hear "data is" but that more often refers to information, sometimes even statistical summaries of data sets, than to observations made on subjects collected as part of a study, suggesting the confusion of this term in the general public.
 We will explore a data set in Chapter \@ref(chapter5) related to perceptions of this issue collected by researchers at http://fivethirtyeight.com/.] usage that often involves treating it as singular.